Linking the Great Eastern, Nokia and The iPhone at 10

 Jumping to the 2000's

 And what was happening through the early 2000's was we were retro-fitting the Internet (steam engines) onto telephones (sailing).
 And it was working for the most part, with most people really struggling to "think different".
 Nokia was king of the pile in feature phones and "Great Easterns" (aka their vision of the smartphone).
-The closest to innovation being the Blackberry which separated out email onto a dedicated device.
-But unfortunately, what no-one (including Apple) realised what was about to happen....
+But unfortunately, what no-one (including Apple) realised what was about to happen...

-But we are also at the beginning of something new - something that was, and still is, profoundly changing modern communication methods.
+We are at the beginning of something new - something that was, and still is, profoundly changing modern communication methods.

-Because up until the mid-90's, it was all about the telephone call - in existence for over 100 years and well established in its circuit-switched ways (granted adapting to digital to push more and more telephony calls down a wire).
-The most recent evolution being the telephone going wireless with mobile telephony, and the happy accident that was text message (originally envisioned as a tool for engineers to troubleshoot mobile phone networks).
+Up until the mid-90's, it was all about the telephone call - in existence for over 100 years and well established in its circuit-switched ways (granted adapting to digital to push more and more telephony calls down a wire).
+The most recent evolution being the telephone going wireless with mobile telephony and, most recently, the addition of the text message, MMS, and attempts at data services.

 So, from the 1960's and 70's, this profound 'idea' was slowly created that would have the same impact as other major milestones as the Printing Press, electricity or the automobile.
 Because up until the 90's, the assumption from the Telecoms world was that the Internet would run on the telephone wires - with the Telecoms industry even trying to put the Internet onto mobile with the abomination that was WAP.